zerodevapp/react-native-passkey-example/README.md

 # React Native Passkeys Example

-This repo is an example app of how to use passkeys with zerodev sdk.
+This repo is a sample app demonstrating how to use passkeys with the ZeroDev SDK.

 ## Installation